plone/training/docs/migrations/migrations.md

 : Plone security hotfixes will be made available for this series.
   For more information, see the [security update policy](https://plone.org/security/update-policy).

-From the moment Plone 6 is released, Plone 6.0.x will be under maintenance support and Plone 5.2.x under security support.
+From the moment Plone 6 is released, Plone 6.0.x will be under maintenance support, and Plone 5.2.x will be under security support.
 That means new features are being developed for Plone 6.1.x, and bugfixes are being developed for Plone 6.0.x.

 Plone intends to provide stable releases (for example, 5.2.8 is a stable release of the 5.2.x series).